Lunch Actually Review, Part 3: Going Through Image Coaching

 Do check out Be a Better Me in 30 Days which is my premium 30-day program to become a better you.

-This is part 3 of my review series on Lunch Actually, a lunch dating company in Asia, after trying out their service in 2012.
+This is part 3 of a 5-part series on Lunch Actually, a dating company in Asia, after trying out their service in 2012.
 Opinions expressed here are my own.
-If you are new to this series, read Part 1: Joining Lunch Actually and Part 2: Consultation and Enrollment first.